Ultrafast CT Scan

 - You may be asked to remove clothing.
 If so, you will be given a gown to wear.

-- It is important that you remain very still during the scan.
-Moving can affect the quality of the images.
+- It is important that you stay very still during the scan.
+Moving can affect the quality

 - At times during the scan, you will be told to hold your breath for a few seconds.

 - Once the scan is done, you can get up from the scanner.

 - You may be asked to wait for a short time while the radiologist looks at the scans.

 You may need additional scans if the first batch is not clear and complete.